-The requirements for completion of the environmental systems major include a lower-division core, two upper-division courses, a three course upper-division integrating sequence (ESYS 101, ESYS 102, ESYS 103), an upper-division statistics course, advanced courses in one of four tracks, and the integrative project (ESYS 190A) and senior seminar (ESYS 190B).
-Any questions concerning the requirements should be directed to the associate director or the program administrator.
-Students completing the advanced tracks in "Earth Sciences," "Ecology, Behavior, and Evolution," and "Environmental Chemistry" will be awarded a B.S. in environmental systems.
+The requirements for completion of the environmental systems major include a lower-division core, two upper-division courses, a three course upper-division integrating sequence (ESYS 101, ESYS 102, ESYS 103), an upper-division statistics course, advanced courses in one of four tracks, and the senior project (ESYS 190A) and senior seminar (ESYS 190B).
+Any questions concerning the requirements should be directed to the associate director or the program adviser.
+Students completing the advanced tracks in "Earth Sciences,""Ecology, Behavior, and Evolution," and "Environmental Chemistry" will be awarded a B.S. in environmental Systems.
 The B.A. in environmental systems will be granted to students completing the "Environmental Policy" track within the major.

 A grade-point average of 2.0 or higher in the upper-division major program is required for graduation.
-Students must receive a grade of C- or better in any course to be counted toward ful-fillment of the major requirements.
+Students must receive a grade of C- or better in any course to be counted toward fulfillment of the major requirements.
 In exceptional cases, students with a grade-point average in the major of 2.5 or greater may petition to have one grade of D accepted.
-All courses (lower- and upper-division) required for the major must be taken for a letter grade.